-Debt consolidation is an option that can help you get your financial situation back on track, especially if you have multiple creditors trying to collect payment.
-One question that often comes up when looking into debt consolidation is whether you can consolidate the tax debt owed to the Internal Revenue Service (IRS) as part of the process.
+Back tax consolidation is an option that can help you get your financial situation back on track, especially if you have multiple creditors trying to collect payment.
+One question that often comes up when looking into back tax consolidation is whether you can consolidate the back taxes owed to the Internal Revenue Service (IRS) as part of the process.

-You might be able to consolidate your tax debt, although it depends on the amount owed and what other steps you have taken with the IRS or in your own personal financial situation to resolve the tax debt.
+You might be able to consolidate your back taxes, although it depends on the amount owed and what other steps you have taken with the IRS or in your own personal financial situation to resolve the back taxes.

-Additionally, a debt consolidation loan might have a lower interest rate than other outstanding debts, such as credit card debt or back taxes.
+Additionally, a back tax consolidation loan might have a lower interest rate than other outstanding back taxes, such as credit card debt or back taxes.
 When you owe taxes to the IRS, the monthly interest rate starts at 0.5 percent and can go up to 25 percent per month.
 Between the interest and fees applied to your back taxes, your bill can quickly become unmanageable.

 You can consolidate your debt using a variety of methods.
 The most common is a home equity loan or a home equity line-of-credit, which is a secured loan that uses the equity in your house as collateral.
 After closing, you will receive a lump sum of cash, which you can disperse to your creditors as needed.
 In the case of a home equity loan, you will pay a second mortgage.
 In a cash-out refinance, which is a type of home equity loan, the loan will be rolled into your existing mortgage and you will continue to make mortgage payments.

-Another option is to take out a personal loan to consolidate your tax debt, credit card debt, and any other unsecured debt you have.
+Another option is to take out a personal loan to consolidate your back taxes, credit card debt, and any other unsecured debt you have.

 Finally, if your credit is still good in spite of your tax difficulties, you may qualify for a low-interest credit card or a credit card with zero percent interest for 12 months or more.
-If your tax debt is small enough that you can consolidate the money you owe the IRS along with any higher credit card debt on one card, you might be able to preserve your credit rating and pay off your debts faster than you imagined.
+If your back taxes are small enough that you can consolidate the money you owe the IRS along with any higher credit card debt on one card, you might be able to preserve your credit rating and pay off your debts faster than you imagined.

-For most people, though, if you are in trouble with the IRS and facing liens, levies, or wage garnishment, a secured loan that taps into the equity in your home may be your only option to consolidate your tax debt.
+For most people, though, if you are in trouble with the IRS and facing liens, levies, or wage garnishment, a secured loan that taps into the equity in your home may be your only option to consolidate your back taxes.

 Installment plans through the IRS allow you to pay back your debt over time.
 Interest and penalties might still accrue, depending on the terms of your installment plan and how much you owe.
 However, this option does provide a cushion if you can pay the amount you owe but are unable to do so all at once.